TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

     #. **ObjF**: Number of frame in which path begins Object part.
     #. **OutF**: Number of frame in which path begins Outgoing part.
     #. **EndF**: Number of frame in which the path ends.
     #. **InpL**: Length of Incoming part.
-If no incoming part nan is given.
+If no incoming part NaN is given.
     #. **ObjL**: Length of Object part.
     #. **OutL**: Length of Outgoing part.
-If no outgoing part nan is given.
+If no outgoing part NaN is given.
     #. **InpS**: Average step of Incoming part.
-If no incoming part nan is given.
+If no incoming part NaN is given.
     #. **InpStdS**: Standard deviation of InpS.
     #. **ObjS**: Average step of Object part.
     #. **ObjStdS**: Standard deviation of ObjS.
     #. **OutS**: Average step of Outgoing part.
-If no outgoing part nan is given.
+If no outgoing part NaN is given.
     #. **OutStdS**: Standard deviation of OutS.
     #. **CType**: Cluster type of separate path.

 Separate path ID
 """"""""""""""""

-Separate Paths IDs are composed of two numbers separated by colon.
+Separate Path IDs are composed of two numbers separated by colon.
 First number is the residue number.
 Second number is consecutive number of the separate path made by the residue.
 Numeration starts with 0.

 Cluster Type of separate path
 """""""""""""""""""""""""""""

-Each separate paths has two ends: beginning and end.
-Both of them either belong to one of the inlets clusters, or are among outliers, or are inside the scope.
+Each separate path has two ends: beginning and end.
+Both of them either belong to one of the clusters of inlets, or are among outliers, or are inside the scope.
 If an end belongs to one of the clusters (including outliers) it has ID of the cluster.
 If it is inside the scope it has special ID of ``N``.
 Cluster type is an ID composed of IDs of both ends of separate path separated by colon charter.

 Visualization
 ^^^^^^^^^^^^^